-Your passionate hosts Sarah and Leah Purchase
+Your passionate hosts Anna and Max

 Work on building the Lodge – now Lake Roxburgh Lodge and Restaurant began in 1955 and was completed a year later catering for the tradesmen working at the Dam.
 In those days the main Lodge housed five guest rooms - accommodating special visitors, the managers flat, TV lounge, dining room, kitchen and laundry.
 The second building was purpose-built as the single men’s quarters, it also had a TV lounge and laundry.